raspberrypilearning/cats/en/step_2.md

 ## Drawing lines

 --- task ---
-Open the 'CATS!' starter project.
+Open the 'CATS!'
+Scratch starter project.

-**Online:** Open the 'CATS!'
-Scratch starter project at [jumpto.cc/cats-go](http://jumpto.cc/cats-go){:target="_blank"}.
-You can click on 'Remix' in the top right-hand corner to save a copy of the project if you have a Scratch account.
+**Online:** open the starter project at [jumpto.cc/cats-go](http://jumpto.cc/cats-go){:target="_blank"}.
+If you have a Scratch account, you can click on **Remix** in the top right-hand corner to save a copy of the project.

-**Offline:** Open the [starter project](resources/cats-resources.sb2) in the offline editor.
-If you need to download the Scratch offline editor you will find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.
+**Offline:** open the [starter project](resources/cats-resources.sb2) in the offline editor.
+If you need to download and install the Scratch offline editor, you can find it at [rpf.io/scratchoff](http://rpf.io/scratchoff){:target="_blank"}.

 --- /task ---

 --- task ---
-Click on the sprite called **Pen**, and add code to set the pen colour to the same blue as the obstacles on the stage.
+Click on the sprite called 'Pen', and add code to set the pen colour to the same blue as the obstacles on the Stage.

 ![Pen sprite](images/pen-sprite.png)